 Since your catering business isn’t yet established, start by opening a small eatery or carinderia where people can try your food.
 From there, you can offer your services to close friends or relatives who will be celebrating baptismal, birthdays, weddings, and other celebrations that require good food.

-Step 5: Know the best practices to keep the cleanliness and safety of the food you serve.
+5. Know the best practices to keep the cleanliness and safety of the food you serve

 When you have a catering business, the food you serve is your greatest marketing weapon.
 You want to leave a good first impression to get new and repeat clients.